hetpandya/youtube_tts_data_generator/README.md

         - Default value is *True*
       - *min_audio_length*:
         - The minumum length of the speech that should be kept.
 The rest will be ignored.
+        - The default value is set set to *7*.
+      - *max_audio_length*:
+        - The maximum length of the speech that should be kept.
+The rest will be ignored.
+        - The default value is set set to *14*.
     - Example - ```generator.prepare_dataset(links_txt='links.txt',
                                              download_youtube_data=True,
                                              min_audio_length=6)```